tkn-tub/ns3-gym/doc/models/source/emulation-overview.rst

 system, different capabilities can be provided.
 For instance, the FdNetDevice can be associated with an underlying packet socket to provide emulation capabilities.
 This allows |ns3| simulations to send data on a "real" network.
-The second kind, called a ``Tap`` ``NetDevice`` allows a "real" host to participate in an |ns3| simulation as if it were one of the simulated nodes.
+The second kind, called a ``TapBridge`` ``NetDevice`` allows a "real" host to participate in an |ns3| simulation as if it were one of the simulated nodes.
 An |ns3| simulation may be constructed with any combination of simulated or emulated devices.